mp-czhang/mp-czhang.github.io/_research/research-6.md

 collection: research
 ---

-- I worked on the prostate patient dataset from Turkey with patients who received pre- and post-radiation multi-modal imaging PSMA/CT/mpMRI.
+- I curated a prostate patient dataset from Turkey with patients who received pre- and post-radiation multi-modal imaging PSMA/MRI.
 - I organized the dataset with pre-radiation prostate contour and GTV contour based on PSMA imaging.
 - I trained radiomics models to predict the risk of PSA relapse and metastasis.
 - I extracted habitat radiomics features to provide risk prognosis of biorecurrence and enable focal boost radiation.